rsanchezmo/jaxer/README.md

 - Volume
 - Adjusted close price

+The dataset class is implemented in PyTorch due to the easyness of creating a dataloader.
+However, as we are working with jax arrays, it was necessary to pass a function to the dataloader to map the torch tensors to jax.ndarrays.

+The test set is not randomly computed across the entire dataset.
+For better generalization capabilities understanding, the test set is taken from the last dataset components; simulating real world prediction.

+#### Normalization
 Data must be normalized to avoid exploding gradients during training.
 Two normalization methods are implemented.
 First, a minmax normalization across the entire dataset.
 Second, a window minmax normalization.
 The second one seems more suitable to avoid losing too much resolution and also to ensure to work over time and not become obsolete (BTC may surpass the current max BTC price or volume).

-The dataset class is implemented in PyTorch due to the easyness of creating a dataloader.
-However, as we are working with jax arrays, it was necessary to pass a function to the dataloader to map the torch tensors to jax.ndarrays.
+However, this approach can introduce inconsistencies in data scaling across different windows, potentially affecting the model's performance and its ability to generalize to new data.

 ### Model